mcpcpc/cs2040/README.md

 5. Using a MicroPython compatible IDE, copy the `main.py` file to to the servo controller.

-### Wiring
+### Wiring and Power Up

 1. Connect the servo motor cables and to the corresponding servo motors. ![Servo Connection Schema](/docs/motor.svg)
 2. Connect the LED cables per the connection schema below. ![LED Connection Schema](/docs/led.svg)
 3. Install the motors and LEDs to the final location.
 Ensure that the orientation of the servo is alternating every even and odd motor position.
-For example, the servo motor at position #1 should be in the lowest position, #2 at the highest position, #3 at the lowest position, etc.
+For example, the servo motor at position #1 should be in the lowest position, #2 at the highest position, #3 at the lowest position, etc. This ensures a smoother start up and reduces the amount of sudden motion at the beginning.
+4. Connect power to the servo controller.
+The servo motors may immediately begin to move in order to establish a known starting position.
+After the initial position of each motor is verified, there is a 3 second delay before the actual sequencing of the servos begins.

 ## References